-KPIs for both the Council Tax List and Valuation Roll have taken a significant hit.
-For Council Tax entries, the fall in performance has been caused exclusively by the fact that self-catering subjects have been moved in a significant volume back to the tax base following implementation of new legislation, and this has to happen retrospectively, i.e. at least one year after the date of entry.
-For the Valuation Roll, while this has also affected performance, it has additionally been impacted by staff carrying out the self-catering audit being kept from other tasks, and also a high volume of work carried over from 22/23.
+Continuing a trend which started in the last financial year, KPIs for both the Council Tax List and Valuation Roll are well behind target.
+For Council Tax entries, the poor performance has been caused exclusively by the fact that self-catering subjects have been moved in a significant volume back to the tax base following implementation of new legislation (self-catering audit), and this has to happen retrospectively, i.e. at least one year after the date of entry.
+For the

+Valuation Roll, while this has also affected performance, it has additionally been impacted by staff carrying out the self-catering audit being kept from other tasks, and also a high volume of work caused by the 3-yearly revaluation cycle.
+Vacancies in the Non-Domestic Valuation staff has also hindered performance.